deepjavalibrary/djl-demo/README.md

 ## [MultiEngine](multi-engine/README.md)

-An example application that runs MXNet, TensorFlow, Pytorch inference in one Java Process.
+An example application that runs multiple deep learning frameworks in one Java Process.